Dry Eye Therapy

 As symptoms and presentations vary person to person, it is often best to speak with an experienced optometrist, who can help to diagnose your Dry Eye Disease and come up with an appropriate treatment plan.

-Free Dry Eye Assessments Now Available
+Dry Eye Assessments Now Available

 We understand that Dry Eye Disease can have a major impact on your quality of life, and we’re here to help!
 Dr. Mah and Dr. Baker both have a keen interest in Dry Eye Disease, and combined have extensive experience treating this condition.